National tree of India: The Indian Banyan Tree

 • The banyan tree is considered sacred in Hindu mythology.
 It is called Ashwath Vriksha in Bhagwat Geeta which means ‘the tree of wisdom.’
 Also, Gautam Buddha got enlightenment while meditating under the same tree.
 This is also a reason for this tree to be sacred in the Indian subcontinent.

-• The Indian banyan tree has some medical benefits and is associated with longevity, so it is called Kalpa Vriksha which means ‘the tree of wish fulfillment.’
+• Our national tree name, the banyan tree has some medical benefits and is associated with longevity, so it is called Kalpa Vriksha which means ‘the tree of wish fulfillment.’

 • For ages, and even today, the Banyan tree is a part of India’s village life.
 The Indian village life seems to be in its purest form when people sit and conduct their ‘Panchayat’ (Village level gathering to resolve or discuss an issue) under its shade.